Curriculum Vitae

 Teaching experience since 1995 at St.Petersburg State University, Technische Universität Dresden, University of Barcelona

-Computer experience since 1980
+IT experience since 1980

 5. Education stages